declare-lab/MIME/README.md

 Download GloVe vectors from [here](https://www.kaggle.com/thanakomsn/glove6b300dtxt/data) and put it into `vectors/` folder

 Next Install the required libraries:
-1. Assume you are using conda and have installed Pytorch >= 1.6
+1. Assume you are using conda
-2. Install from mime.yml by `conda env update --file mime.yml`
+2. Install libraries by `pip install -r requirement.txt`

 For reproducibility purposes, we provide model output on test dataset as `./output.txt` and weights in [google drive](https://drive.google.com/drive/folders/1Qab9mH6n6qPrVTP4vtQ0-oGa6GYrD8Lm?usp=sharing). you can download the model and move it under `save/saved_model`